choefele/CCHLinkTextView/README.md

 To style the links, use `linkTextAttributes` and `linkTextTouchAttributes`.
 These dictionaries contain `NSAttributedString` attributes applied to links as they appear normally and when touched.
 By default, `linkTextAttributes` sets the tint color as foreground color and `linkTextTouchAttributes` a light gray background.

+Use `linkCornerRadius` to make the background on touch as a rounded rectangle.

 ### Advanced settings

 There are a few settings to allow you to adjust `CCHLinkTextView`'s behavior: